seungjun-green/whyTrendingBot/README.md

 ## Introducing  [whyTrendingBot](https://twitter.com/whytrendingbot)

-All you need to do is just mention @whyTrendingBot with a word or hahstag you're interted in.
+Just mention @whyTrendingBot with a word or hahstag you're interted in.
 Then it will reply back with a tweet that represent what people are talking about the topic.

 example use case: